 Our vision

-Cambridge Medical Innovation was founded in 2020 as the commercial vehicle for a number of new applications designed to improve flow and efficiency in NHS ophthlamology services, facilitate early detection of disease, benefit child health and reduce inequalities in the delivery of healthcare.
+Cambridge Medical Innovation was founded in 2020 as the commercial vehicle for new software applications designed to improve flow and efficiency in NHS ophthlamology services, facilitate early detection of disease, benefit child health and reduce inequalities in the delivery of healthcare.

 Ophthalmology has the largest outpatient load in the NHS - nearly 10m appointments per year - and the second largest waiting list.

-Every patient needs a vision test, and DigiVis DVA self-testing in clinic will speed flow, make better use of space and free up staff.
-Use for remote self-testing will facilitate video consultation, saving clinician time and patient travel and has social and environmental benefits, helping providers to meet the NHS five year and green plan targets.
+Every patient needs a vision test, and DigiVis DVA self-testing in clinic speeds flow, makes better use of space and frees up staff.
+Use for remote self-testing reduces the number of face to face appointments and facilitates video consultation, saving clinician time and patient travel.
+This delivers social and environmental benefits, supporting patients and helping providers to meet the NHS and green plan targets.

-Our eye+dot triage tool will assist urgent and emergency care teams to ensure patients with eye problems are directed to the right service, where their needs can be quickly and effectively met, without adding unecessarily to the burden of emergency departments.
+Our eye+dot triage tool assists urgent and emergency care teams to ensure patients with eye problems are directed to the right service, where their needs can be quickly and effectively met, without adding unecessary burden for emergency departments.

 Over time, we intend to add additional vision tests, such as for visual fields and colour vision, as well as an accurate hearing test.